01

 Prepare paymentKeep hotel, provider, airport, and insurer support reachable when an app or network prompt stalls.

-These answer pages explain the phone stack in the language travelers search for: maps, messaging, data, and the core China app set.
+These guides explain phone setup in the language travelers search for: maps, messaging, data, and the core China app set.

 Prepare maps, translation, messaging, wallet/payment, and mobile data first.
 Add ride-hailing or rail tools only after the basics work.